alexkiri/Luma-Framework/ReadMe.md

 Luma is modding framework that facilitates improving the graphics of DirectX 11 games.
 It leverages the ReShade Addon system to add or modify rendering passes (and replace shaders (e.g. post processing)) through DirectX hooks.
-It'd be possible to achieve the same without ReShade and game specific code hooks, by only using generic DirectX hooks, but it'd be exponentially more complicated (Some engines re-use render target textures for different purposes, so we couldn't easily tell which ones to upgrade, and ReShade offers settings serialization and a bunch of other features).
+While most of the generic shaders code is focused on HDR output support, there's a lot more to it already, and no limit to what it can do.
+Multiple games are already in the code, and adding a new one is relatively easy.

 # Development requirements
-Windows 11 (Windows 10 probably works fine too)
+- Windows 11 (Windows 10 probably works fine too)
-Visual Studio 2022 (older versions might work too) Windows 11 SDK 10.0.26100.0 (older versions work, but don't support HDR as well)
+- Visual Studio 2022 (older versions might work too)
+- Windows 11 SDK 10.0.26100.0 (older versions work, but don't support HDR as well)

 # Instructions
 - Set "VCPKG_ROOT" environment variable to your vcpkg installation folder if it wasn't already (download it from here "https://github.com/microsoft/vcpkg", the version integrated with Visual Studio doesn't seem to be as reliable).